-Human serum samples and synthetic antibodies do not pass the veterinary office and thus do not require the abovementionedform.
+Human serum samples and synthetic proteins or antibodies do not require the aforementioned form.

 First, we need the antigen sequence in FASTA format or the Uniprot ID.
 We will discuss with you how much serum or purified antibody we need to run the assay services for your specific project.

 The amount of sample needed depends on different factors.
 One is the incubation volume that depends on the size of the array.
 Moreover, it depends on whether serum or antibody is used.
 Last but not least, we test up to three different dilutions for incubation in order to obtain the best results possible.
 The exact amount of sample needed can therefore only be determined individually for each project.

 Please send us your protein sample/antibody without BSA and without sodium azide.
 Both additives reduce the labeling efficiency.